TheGrayDot/barcomic_server/README.md

 - Download [latest release](https://github.com/TheGrayDot/barcomic_server/releases/latest/) from GitHub releases page
 - Double click to run the program
-- This should automatically open and start the server in interactive mode
+- This should automatically open and start the server in interactive mode, if it doesn't, open a terminal and run (e.g., `./barcomic-linux` on Linux)
-- Pick an IP address from the list, usually you Ethernet or Wi-Fi adapter, so the Barcomic Android app can connect
+- Pick an IP address from the list, usually you Ethernet or Wi-Fi adapter, so the Barcomic Android app can connect to the server
 - Connect the Barcomic Android app using the QR code

 ## Command Arguments